ActionScript - Part II

 aboutus.addEventListener(MouseEvent.CLICK, buttonClick2);

-The above approach used ActionScript to disable the button symbol that referred to the current frame.
-Another approach requires one to create an instance of the buttons in the buttons layer for each frame that is labelled (in the frames layer).
-(In the ActionScript approach where simply places an instance of each button in the initial frame and then adds frames (using F5) to the buttons layer so that they button show up in later frames).
-If one instead places an instance of each button in each "labelled" frame, then one changes the button instance referring to the current frame from a button to a graphic symbol.
+Another approach requires one to place an instance of each button in the buttons layer for each frame that is labelled (in the frames layer).
+Select the button instance referring to the current frame and in the Properties Panel, change the button symbol to a graphic symbol.
 It will no longer function as a link.

 function buttonClick(event:MouseEvent):void {